 Chloe, chances are pretty good your grandparents or great-grandparents came here as immigrants and lived through the Depression, World War II, the Holocaust, the Atomic Bomb, the Korean War, the Cold War, the Cuban Missile Crisis, the Vietnam War, the oil crisis, the stock market crash of 1987, 2001 and 2008.
 I bet they have or had serious diseases and experienced the deaths of loved ones.
 It’s been sixty years since we were “ducking and covering” under our school desks in PS 221 in Brooklyn, awaiting the nuclear apocalypse, and it never happened.
 In 1986, it was AIDS.
 In 1997, it was getting hit by a meteor.
 In 1999, it was the Y2K computer bug that was going to bring the world to an end.
 Nothing.
 In 2001, it was 9/11.
 In 2003, it was bird flu.
 In 2006, it was global warming.
 In 2012 it was the Mayan Calendar Prophesy.
 Today, it’s global warming and the Iranian nuclear bomb and ISIS beheadings and Trump/Putin.

 Has bad stuff happened?
 Yes.
 Are we pouring poisons into our atmosphere and water and bodies?
 Probably.
 But we’re also living healthier, longer, safer lives than humans have in all of history.
 For the first time, poor people as you noted are fat!
 They have sneakers and cars.
 In the tens of thousands of years we’ve been on Earth, this would have been a wonderful problem to have.
 We will probably figure out how to deal with global warming, even if it means living in domes or caves or putting giant sunglasses in orbit or injecting our bodies with nanotech sunscreen and building super-sluice dams.

 In the meantime, it’s a great time to hug the person next to you and if you’re alone, hug yourself and take your soul out for a walk.

 And one more thing.
-You’re a great writer, Chloe.
-As a writer you are all the letters in the alphabet all at once.
+You’re a great writer.
+You are already all the letters in the alphabet AND a few diacritical marks.
 We need you.
 Who knows, maybe your particular arrangement of letters are helping forestall the apocalypse.
 Please don’t stop writing.